virtualnobi/MediaFiler/HOWTO-USE.md

 #### images

+This directory will contain subdirectories for years, which again have subdirectories for months, which again have subdirectories for days.
+All subdirectories on all levels may contain media files, whose pathnames begin with the same date.
+A year is a four-digit number, months and days are two-digit numbers, separated by a dash "-".

+Media pathnames begin with the date, followed by a three-digit number, followed by the tags, followed by the file type extension.

+`2000/2000-04/2000-04-01/2000-04-01-001.some.media.new.jpg` is thus a JPG image (last component `.jpg`) taken on the 1st of April in 2000, which is tagged with `some` and `media`.
+It also has the special tag `new` which means it has been imported automatically (and the tag has not been manually removed).

 #### lib

 #### import

+You may put media to import into this directory.
+It is used as default in the "Import" functions.

 #### trash

+All media which you delete in MediaFiler will be moved here instead of a real deletion.
+This is a safety measure and may change in future releases.

 ## Using tags

 "Tags" are labels assigned to the media files which allow you to find media more easily.
 Tags are grouped into "Classes" to formulate conditions on tag usage; for example, only one tag out of a class may be used, or a tag may only be used if a tag from another class is also used.

+In the example from above, `2000/2000-04/2000-04-01/2000-04-01-001.some.media.new.jpg`, there are three tags, `some`, `media`, and `new`.
+Tags are separated with a dot ".", and `new` is a special tag created when importing new media.

 ### Defining tags

+Currently, tags are defined in a tet file in `lib/classes.txt`.
+When running MediaFiler for the first time, a skeleton file with some explanations is generated at this location.
+Changes to this file determine how the MediaFiler window looks (see below), but they do not change any media file.
+Don't be afraid to experiment.

+If the `editor-text`configuration option is set correctly for your computer, you can edit this file using the "Tool>Edit Classes" function.

 ### Assigning tags to media

+There are three way how tags can be assigned to media:
+- when importing media, parts of the filename are converted to tags,
+- in the "Classification Pane", you can assign the tags which are defined as described above,
+- in the "Name Pane", you can enter any tag.

+#### Converting Pathnames into Tags during Import

+#### Assigning Defined Tags in the "Classification Pane"

+The tags and classes are shown in the "Classification" pane.
+For the media selected in the tree page, you will see the tags currently assigned, and can change this assignment by checking or unchecking tags.
+Changes you make here are executed immediately on the media pathname.

+If a class is single-selection, the tags in this class are shown as a radio button group, i.e., only one of them can be checked.
+There is an additional `none` tag to signal none of the tags should be assigned.

+If a class is multi-selection, the tags in this class are shown as a check box group, i.e., multiple of them can be checked.

+For all classes, an additional `n/a` tag is active when a group is selected, which shows that the media in the group has differing assignments.

+#### Assigning Tags in the "Name Pane"

+The "Name Pane" shows fields for year, month, day as well as a number and a text field.
+You can enter any text in the last field.
+Certain characters will be interpreted as separators, such as dot ".", dash "-", or space " ".
+When you hit ENTER in the text field, or click the "Rename" button, the tags will be alphabetically ordered and the media file renamed.

 ### Searching for media with certain tags

+The reason to have media tagged is that you can search for them later.
+The "Filter Pane" shows many ways to search for media, among them all the tags defined, as well as unknown tags.

+Each tag class is shown as one row, with a selection list for the tags in the class and a filter mode selection.
+The filter mode can be `required` (the tag must appear), `prohibited` (the tag may not appear), `ignore` (tag is irrelevant for filtering).

+There's special entry `all` in the tags list, which will match any tag from the class.
+With this entry, you may search for media which has any of the tags in the class.

 ## Advanced Settings